Afif13/CSS-Tip/content/3d-style-text/index.md

 ---
 layout: layouts/post.njk
 title: Add a 3D style to your text
-description: Add a touch of 3D to your text with some gradients tricks
+description: Add a touch of 3D to your text with some gradient tricks
 date: 2023-11-15
 tags: posts
 ---